atsign-foundation/at_protocol/specification/atsign_protocol_specification.md

 UTF-8. atKeys, values, and metadata are all UTF-8 strings on the wire.

-### 4.4 Newline escaping in values
+### 4.4 Newline escapes in values

-Because `\n` is the framing terminator, an atServer rewrites embedded newlines in **public** data values: `\n` becomes the literal six-character sequence `~NL~` on the wire.
+Because `\n` is the framing terminator, an atServer rewrites embedded newlines in **public** data values: `\n` becomes the literal 4-character sequence `~NL~` on the wire.
 Clients writing values that contain newlines apply the same escape; clients reading public values reverse it.
-The escape is not applied to encrypted (binary) ciphertext — that is base64-encoded and so contains no `\n` to begin with.
+The escape is not applied to encrypted (binary) ciphertext, that is base64-encoded and so contains no `\n` to begin with.

 ### 4.5 Binary values